cubing/standards/notation/index.md

 A `repeated-move` is a `base-move` with an optional suffix to indicate repetition.

     # TODO: Is R0 allowed?
-    prime = "'""
+    prime = "'"
     repeated-unit =
         base-move /
         base-move positive-int /
         base-move positive-int prime

 The prime serves the purpose of a negative sign, indicating repetition of the inverse move.
-That is, the repetition amount is defined by:

-## Move Sequence
+## SiGN Alg

-A `move-sequence` is a sequence of moves written out with spacing between them:
+A `sign-alg` is a sequence of moves written out with spacing between them:

     single-space = " "
     single-spaced-move-sequence =